FOR STUDENTS WHOSE UVA ENROLLMENT BEGAN SUMMER 2018

 Research Methods & Data Analysis (8 credits).

-A two-course sequence, PSYC-3005 and 3006, is required of all majors and minors and, since it lays the foundation for understanding scientific analysis and reporting, is best completed as soon as possible.
+A two-course sequence, PSYC-3005 or 2005 and 3006, is required of all majors and minors and, since it lays the foundation for understanding scientific analysis and reporting, is best completed as soon as possible.
 The calculus requirement must be met prior to beginning this sequence.

 2000-Level minimums (9 credits).
 These have no prerequisites.At least one course must be completed from each of the following three 2000-level groups: